 I still remember the first time we took our first child to the pediatrician.
 There was nothing wrong; it was just a normal first check-up.
 However, my face must have looked like I was carrying our newborn across Niagara Falls on a tightrope.

-The doctor took one look at me and said, “It’s okay, one day every parent stops worrying.
+The doctor took one look at me and said, “It’s okay, one day you’ll stop worrying.
 In about 60 years.”

 You don’t need to be a parent to experience worry.
 You just need to be alive.
 Worry is part of the human condition.

-Jesus once asked the rhetorical question, “Who of you by worrying can add a single hour to your life?”
-(Matthew 6:27)
+Jesus once asked, “Who of you by worrying can add a single hour to your life” (Matthew 6:27)?